On-Campus Housing Selection

 Second-year students can live in the following residential areas:

 Second-year students may live with other upper-class students, but only in areas in which both students are eligible to live.
 For example, a sophomore and junior may wish to live together as roommates.
-They could live in Bernard Hall, Benet Hall, Greg House, or Joe Hall but could not live in Patrick, Boniface, and Tommy Halls, or any campus apartment because of the cohort criteria for each area.
+They could live in Bernard Hall, Benet Hall, or Greg House, but could not live in Patrick, Boniface, and Tommy Halls, or any campus apartment because of the cohort criteria for each area.

 Junior/Senior Housing Options